• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-If you’ve been following Filthy Rich Writer for a while, you’ll already know how adamant I am that you need an online portfolio.
+If you’ve been following Filthy Rich Writer for awhile, you’ll already know you need an online portfolio.
 (You need both print and online, but let’s deal with online first.)
 What might not be as clear, though, is exactly why you need an online portfolio.

 The assumption is that if you know how to write copy, you will have written copy and you will have put it together in an online portfolio to prove that you can do it.
 And, on the other hand, if you don’t know how to write copy, you won’t have written copy and you can’t create a portfolio—hence, no portfolio equals no copywriting ability.